 It can be a challenge to educate folks on safety.
 Newer, smarter and more innovative technologies are being developed.
 People aren’t familiar with these features, so it takes some time to educate them on their value.

-Plus, we are developing a one horse bumper pull trailer with living quarters.
+We are developing a one horse bumper pull trailer with living quarters.
 It’s very safe, easy to tow, and perfect for a one-horse family.
+(2022 Update: The 1 Horse Bumper Pull with Living Quarters Trailer is Available for Purchase)